 - As these products are subject to tax, they remain ineligible under ARTA coverage.
 Under Canada Revenue Agency rules, in order for ARTA to maintain its tax status as a Private Health Benefit Plan, the majority of benefits paid must be eligible under the CRA medically-exempt tax credit list.

 What about diabetic supplies?

-ARTARx will offer coverage for diabetic supplies including strips, lancets, pen needles, blood glucose meters, and most other supplies.
-These will have the same criteria for coverage as other ARTA plans.
+ARTARx offers coverage for diabetic supplies including strips, lancets, pen needles, blood glucose meters, and most other supplies.
+These have the same criteria for coverage as other ARTA plans.

 I need Colyte/Peglyte/Bi-Peglyte for my colonoscopy bowel prep routine.
 Can I get this from ARTARx?

-- ARTARx will stock these medications regularly, and they can be dispensed out to patients like any other OTC medications.
+- ARTARx stocks these medications regularly, and they can be dispensed out to patients like any other OTC medications.

 - Our pharmacists can also assist with preparation and advice.